PEP010: Pain Assessment & Intervention

 Course Concept and Objectives:

-Students learn by watching audiovisual lectures and movies provided on the course web site, reading assignments both from materials provided on the web site, and standard texts, and interacting with their instructor via e-mail.
+Students learn by (1) watching prerecorded audiovisual lectures and movies, (2) reading text files and standard texts, and (3) interacting with their instructor via e-mail.
 They answer short essay questions after each lecture rather than taking exams.
 Previous students have found that this course takes between 45 and 95 hours of work to perform.
+The course includes an optional, no additional cost section for licensed clinicians who have their own psychophysiological recording / biofeedback equipment during which they can assess two patients then discuss the assessments with the course instructor via Zoom.

 Pain is among the most common reasons patients approach the health care community and is, tragically, among the least successfully managed problems.
 The assessment and management of acute and chronic pain are fraught with ignorance, poor training, difficulties, complexities, and controversies all of which combine to produce pervasive misdiagnoses and ludicrously improper, ineffective care.
 Thus, patients with both acute and chronic pain frequently receive poor care from the medical community and are left to fend for themselves as best they can in the world of rumor, self-medication, and charlatans.